- This event has passed.

 Sponsored by Digital Promise

 The goal of this presentation is to provide educators, edtech developers, and researchers with free tools and resources to apply research to their practices.
-In this edWebinar, presenters from Digital Promise will share research-based tools and resources that support iterative improvements among instructional practices, school and district evaluation processes, and edtech development.
-They will answer the following questions:
+In this edWebinar, presenters from Digital Promise share research-based tools and resources that support iterative improvements among instructional practices, school and district evaluation processes, and edtech development.
+They answer the following questions: